bootlin/training-materials/slides/sysdev-hw-devices/sysdev-hw-devices.typ

 == Using kernel modules
 <using-kernel-modules>

 === Why kernel modules?

+#table(
+  columns: (70%, 30%),
-#table(columns: (70%, 30%), stroke: none, [
+  stroke: none,
+  [

     - Primary reason: keep the kernel image minimal, and load drivers on-demand depending on the hardware detected

       - Needed to create a generic kernel configuration that works on many platforms

       - Used by all desktop/server Linux distributions

     - But also useful for

       - Driver development: allows to modify, build and test a driver without rebooting

       - Boot time reduction: allows to defer the initialization of a driver after user-space has started critical applications

-],[
+  ],
+  [

     #align(center, [#image("modules-to-access-rootfs.pdf", width: 100%)])

-])
+  ],
+)

 === Module installation and metadata

 - As discussed earlier, modules are installed in `/lib/modules/<kernel-version>/`